Victorian Railways bogie guard's vans: CP, VVCP vans

 From 1956 to 1958, 40 guard's vans of the CP design were constructed by A.E.
 Goodwin (NSW), and painted in a Passenger Red livery.
 They were intended to run on passenger trains and some fast goods trains, and had a freight capacity of 10 tons.
 The vans were of all-steel construction and welded to an underframe, which rested on two 4-wheeled bogies fitted with roller bearings.

-Aesthetically the vans were very similar to the earlier S8300 series vans of the outh Australian Railways, and the later WBA and WBC vans of the Western Australian Government Railways.
+Aesthetically the vans were very similar to the earlier S8300 series vans of the South Australian Railways, and the later WBA and WBC vans of the Western Australian Government Railways.
 The new vehicles had many amenities, including a stainless steel wash basin, toilet, mirror and stove.
 The walls and ceilings were lined with wool and the interior lining was of painted plywood, while the floor was insulated with a rubber layer.
 All windows were of armour-plate safety glass.
 Earlier vans had three windows per sliding door, while later vans had one per sliding door.
 All vans were fitted with axle-mounted generators for electric lighting.

 To allow the removal of ZJF vans from service between Melbourne and Adelaide, nine of the 40 vans were recoded to JCP in the late 1960s, the 'J' representing "Joint Stock".
 They were not needed from the mid-1980s and so were then re-lettered back to CP, with their old numbers.

 Over time, some members of the class were repainted into Wagon Red, signifying their move from passenger to freight service.